 Country Information Sheets.
 Reports about intercountry adoption procedures in foreign countries.
 They include information about restrictions on intercountry adoption in the country, adoption practices and procedures, and cultural issues to take into account when adopting in the specific country.
 They are located on the adoption.state.gov website under “Country Information” and on respective posts' websites.

 Country of Origin (COO).
-The preferred way of referring to the country in which a child is resident and from which a child is emigrating in connection with his or her adoption.
+The preferred way of referring to the country in which a child is resident and from which a child is emigrating in connection with their adoption.
 COOs have been called sending countries, source countries, or birth countries, but these terms have fallen out of general use.
-For orphan visa purposes, 8 CFR 204.3(b) refers to the country of origin as the foreign sending country, defined as “the country of the orphan’s citizenship, or if he or she is not permanently residing in the country of citizenship, the country of the orphan’s habitual residence.
-This excludes a country to which the orphan travels temporarily, or to which he or she travels as a prelude to, or in conjunction with, his or her adoption and/or immigration to the United States.”
+For orphan visa purposes, 8 CFR 204.3(b) refers to the country of origin as the foreign sending country, defined as “the country of the orphan’s citizenship, or if they are not permanently residing in the country of citizenship, the country of the orphan’s habitual residence.
+This excludes a country to which the orphan travels temporarily, or to which they travel as a prelude to, or in conjunction with, their adoption and/or immigration to the United States.”

 Disrupted Adoption/Disruption.
 The interruption of a placement for adoption during the post placement period (before the adoption has been legally finalized).
 A disrupted adoption thus means a placement for adoption that did not result in a finalized adoption with the initial placement.
 Disruptions may occur either before or after the appointment for a U.S. immigrant visa and either before or after the travel of the child to the United States.
 In such situations, the child may be placed with another family or may return to, or enter into temporary care arrangements to wait for a new placement.